Dr. Suvash C. Saha

 Expertise

-My expertise in CFD particularly includes Direct Numerical Simulation (DNS), Large Eddy Simulation (LES) and laminar natural convection based numerical modelling.
+My expertise in CFD particularly includes Direct Numerical Simulation (DNS), Large Eddy Simulation (LES) and laminar natural convection-based numerical modelling.
 My expertise broadly covers the area of energy research as well as biomedical engineering.
 Details of the specific application areas have been highlighted in the Section above.
-I am a member of Australasian Fluid Mechanics Society (AFMS) and the life member of Bangladesh Mathematical Society.
+I am a member of the Australasian Fluid Mechanics Society (AFMS) and a life member of the Bangladesh Mathematical Society.

 Recent Collaborators